Skip to Main Content

 EndNote is also already installed on University classroom PCs, and you can install EndNote on managed PCs through Software Centre.

-For EndNote online, you have to register on EndNote's website (using a different password than your University one).
-There are now two versions of EndNote online, a Premium and Basic version, and you can find out more about how to create these on Alfasoft's EndNote support pages.
-To ensure you have a University enhanced account (which gives you access to the University styles), you will need to do this on a campus PC or using the Virtual Desktop Service.
-The IT Services page on EndNote online has more details.
+For EndNote Web, you have to register on EndNote's website (using a different password than your University one).
+There are now two versions of EndNote Web, a Premium and Basic version, and you can find out more about how to create these on Alfasoft's EndNote support pages.

 Obtaining Paperpile

 The University of York pays for a licence for Paperpile so you can use it whilst at the University.
 To sign up for Paperpile, follow the steps on the IT Services Paperpile page.
+Note that this process has changed recently, meaning that you don't have to sign up using a Google account, so you will need to ensure you follow those steps to get on the University of York licence.

 Paperpile also has mobile apps available for iOS and Android, which you sign into using your Paperpile account once signed up as above.
 Search in the respective app store for 'paperpile' to find and install the free app.